 We held a detailed discussion on 5 November 2015, around the nature and format of anticipated training and any input for ongoing updates and needs, with the Acting Corporate Performance Manager and Performance Information Officer.
-We have also discussed initial budget.
-We have now been provided with a selection of indicative dates during February.
+We also discussed initial budget.

-The training will take the form of workshops and most productively be in four sessions over a couple of days during February to coincide with the council's service planning timetable and to be of maximum benefit.
+The training will take the form of workshops and most productively will be in four sessions over a couple of days.
+We have now agreed that the delivery of these workshops will take place on 14 and 15 April.